datacamp-content-public/Intro-to-Data-Manipulations-in-R-/slides/chapter_2_0ed98b6894feb9bace7e6ceb86591dbc.md

 - If you want to change the layout of your data table, doing so can be quite cumbersome and time-consuming.

-- Frequently, repetitive operations needs to be done as the data gets updated (e.g. produce a new pivot tables).
+- Consolidating and updating information frequently involve  manual and repetitive operations prompt to human errors.

 `@script`